xxc3nsoredxx/sedutil/README.md

 ## Set the Password
 Run the following commands to set the `SID` and `Admin1` passwords.
-They don't have to match, but it makes future administartion easier.
+They don't have to match, but it makes future administration easier.
 ```
 sedutil-cli --setsidpassword debug <password> /dev/nvme0
 sedutil-cli --setadmin1pwd debug <password> /dev/nvme0